 Students earn the Master of Science in Environmental Sciences degree and may work on Marine Biology projects that are part of the Alaska Octopus Project.

 Benolkin, Anne.
-2015 expected.
+2016.
 A quantitative analysis of Octopus cyanea body patterns.
 Thesis for Masters of Science in Environmental Sciences, Alaska Pacific University, Anchorage.

 Voss, Kelley.
-2015 expected.
+2016.
 Social interactions and behavioral syndromes of giant Pacific octopus (Enteroctopus dofleini).
 Thesis for Masters of Science in Environmental Sciences, Alaska Pacific University, Anchorage.

 Smith, N. 2012.
 The effects of seabed slope and other environmental variables on the movement patterns of giant Pacific octopuses (Enteroctopus dofleini).
 Thesis for Masters of Science in Environmental Sciences, Alaska Pacific University, Anchorage.

 [Finished thesis, pdf]